 HVAC technology has been changing at a rapid pace and has the potential to greatly affect how companies and homeowners heat and cool their buildings and homes.
-Following are some of the most significant recent advances and developments that an aspiring HVAC technician will want to have on their radar.
+Following are some of the most significant recent advances and developments that an aspiring HVAC technician or student enrolled in HVAC training will want to have on their radar.

 Advanced Controls for Commercial Units

 While many homeowners certainly use a great deal of energy, commercial enterprises that have found themselves paying the highest price for the heating and cooling of their buildings.
 This price is not just monetary; as public opinion shifts and people become interested in limiting the environmental consequences of energy wastefulness, companies may be eager to get on the bandwagon and show themselves to be energy conscious.

 Given these facts, it is not surprising that the revenue generated from the sale of advanced HVAC controls for commercial units is expected to exceed $12.7 billion by the year 2023.
 Businesses have shown themselves most interested in advanced components including sensors, field devices, and floor level and building level controllers.